Meet the U21s

 6

-Oscar began shooting at Wellington College at the age of 13 under the tuition of Nigel Ball.
-He toured Jersey as a cadet in 2018, returning in 2022 as a member of the undefeated NRA Goodwill team.
-In 2019 he toured Canada with the Athelings and secured his first National cap for Wales, continuing to shoot in the National match every year since, In 2021 Oscar was awarded his first Mackinnon cap for Wales.
+Oscar began shooting at Wellington College at the age of 13, under the tuition of Nigel Ball.
+He toured Jersey as a cadet in 2018, returning in 2022 as a member of the undefeated NRA team.
+In 2019, he toured Canada with the Athelings and secured his first National cap for Wales, continuing to shoot in the National Match every year since.
+In 2021, Oscar was awarded his first Mackinnon cap for Wales.

-Oscar is now a regular member of the Yorkshire county team and is committed to continually developing his shooting skills and looks forward to the challenge that South Africa will bring.
+Oscar is now a regular member of the Yorkshire county team.
+This is helping to fuel his commitment to continually develop his shooting skills and he looks forward to the challenge that South Africa will bring.

-Oscar is also a Sound Engineer and Musician and has taken a year out of studying for his degree in York to complete a placement with an award winning record label, recording some of the finest orchestras and musicians across London and the UK.
+Oscar is also a Sound Engineer and Musician, and has taken a year out of studying for his degree in York to complete a prestigious placement with an award-winning record label, recording some of the finest orchestras and musicians across London and the UK.

 Hayden Thomson